doubleedesign/100-days-of-code/r1-log.md

 ### Day 9
 * Learnt the basics of Intents and how to send basic data from one activity to the next.

+### Day 10
+* Learnt how to use startActivityForResult() so the child activity opened can send data back to the parent (in this case when a button is clicked, which also finishes the activity)